Attendance Recovery

 It is CDE’s Guidance that LEAs revise and update their ELO-P Plans to reflect how ELO-P funding will support AR if they wish to utilize some ELO-P funding for that purpose.

-To allocate ELO-P funds to an AR program for middle and high school students, an LEA must first meet the ELO-P funding requirements to offer and provide access to its students from Transitional Kindergarten/Kindergarten through 6th grade, pursuant to paragraphs 5 and 6 of EC Section 46120(g).
+To allocate ELO-P funds to AR for middle and high school students, an LEA must first meet the ELO-P funding requirements to offer and provide access to its students from Transitional Kindergarten/Kindergarten through 6th grade, pursuant to paragraphs 5 and 6 of EC Section 46120(g).

-The LEA must ensure that the middle and high school students are also provided access to ELO-P. The LEA may not exclusively use ELO-P funds to offer an AR program to students without also providing access to ELO-P (EC sections 46120(c)(3) and 46211(c)).
+The LEA must ensure that the middle and high school students are also provided access to ELO-P. The LEA may not exclusively use ELO-P funds to offer AR to students without also providing access to ELO-P (EC sections 46120(c)(3) and 46211(c)).

 Having fulfilled these criteria, the LEA may use ELO-P funds, as long as the requirements under EC Section 46120(d)(3)(B) are being met (see FAQ #7 under Attendance Recovery and ELO-P, above).

 For example, an LEA satisfies all the ELO-P requirements for its TK/K-6 students and has offered ELO-P access to 7-8 grade students.
-It may then use ELO-P funds to operate an AR program for its grades 7-8 students on the same school site as its ELO-P activities, if the older students can elect to participate in ELO-P as well.
+It may then use ELO-P funds to operate AR for its grades 7-8 students on the same school site as its ELO-P activities, if the older students can elect to participate in ELO-P as well.

-Additional ELO-P FAQs can be found on the California Department of Education's webpage for the Expanded Learning Opportunities Program.
+Additional ELO-P FAQs can be found on the California Department of Education's web page for the Expanded Learning Opportunities Program.

 No. In general, public school students cannot be required to pay a fee to participate in an educational activity (EC Section 49011).
 Statute does not otherwise provide a means to charge students a fee to access AR.